-If you are a fan of lighter whipped dips, you can easily adapt this recipe to make it just that.
+If you are a fan of lighter whipped dips, you can quickly adapt this recipe to make it just that.

 Add in the extract(s) and powdered sugar, then use the mixer to gently stir in the mascarpone until combined.
 Et voila!
 Enjoy!